zyriab/verify-recaptcha/README.md

 1. Go to the AWS console and log in.
 2. Go to the Lambda functions console and create a new function.
 3. Set the following settings:
-    - Allow origin: You can add your domains (one per line) or keep the wildcard character (*) in order to allow all origins (not recommended)
     - Function name: `verify-recaptcha` (you can call it whatever you want, but the workflows are set up for this name, if you decide to go this route).
     - Runtime: Node.js
     - Architecture: x86_64